gary-Shen/vite-plugin-ts-mono-alias/readme.md

 > default false.

-Exact match the importee.
+Exactly match the importee.
 Such as

 `import a from '@example/package-a';` - Will work.